 “(iii) Public transportation to and from the program.

-“(C) Following the completion of the CRESP summer program each year, DOES shall administer a survey to participants and, by September 15, publish the results of the survey and transmit them, along with a blank copy of the survey, to the Office of the State Superintendent of Education (“OSSE”), the Chancellor of the District of Columbia Public Schools (“DCPS”), and the Council.
+“(C) Following the completion of the CRES summer program each year, DOES shall administer a survey to participants and, by September 15, publish the results of the survey and transmit them, along with a blank copy of the survey, to the Office of the State Superintendent of Education (“OSSE”), the Chancellor of the District of Columbia Public Schools (“DCPS”), and the Council.

 “(D) By December 1 each year, DOES shall issue and submit to the Council, OSSE, and the Chancellor of DCPS a report detailing:

-“(i) The total number of participants who participated in the CRESP summer program;
+“(i) The total number of participants who participated in the CRES summer program;

-“(ii) The total number of participants who completed the CRESP summer program;
+“(ii) The total number of participants who completed the CRES summer program;

-“(iii) Partner organizations with whom participants completed their experiences; and
+“(iii) Partner organizations with whom participants engaged in experiences; and

 “(iv) Participants’ demographic data, as available.

-“(7)(A) Career Ready Early Scholars Year-Round Program. - Beginning in School Year 2024-2025, DOES may administer an after-school program for youth between 9 and 13 years of age that provides occupational skills, academic enrichment, life skills, career exploration, work readiness, or youth development trainings during the school year.
+“(7)(A) Career Ready Early Scholars (“CRES”) Year-Round Program. - Beginning in School Year 2024-2025, DOES may administer an after-school program for youth between 9 and 13 years of age that provides occupational skills, academic enrichment, life skills, career exploration, work readiness, or youth development trainings during the school year.

 “(B) DOES is authorized to spend appropriated funds for the program to provide participants with:

-“(i) Cash equivalents, not to exceed $150 per week per participant, as an incentive to participate in the CRESP year-round program; and
+“(i) Cash equivalents, not to exceed $150 per week per participant, as an incentive to participate in the CRES year-round program; and

 “(ii) Meals and snacks during program hours.”.